Gogeta-SSB/Amazon-AWS/README.md

 Create an account and purchase a domain name of your choice, but if you ask me, choose something cheap that's billed yearly.
 My domain costs $5 in AUD, and you can buy this domain name called... "bloggers.it.com".
 It's up to you what domain name you'd like, but remember, all domain name prices vary.

-Once your domain name is ready, you can just head to Amazon Route 53.
+Once your domain name is ready, you can head to Amazon Route 53.

 From there, let's create a hosted zone, and it'll come with two records.
 For the name, you can just input the domain name you've purchased, set the type to a public hosted zone, and create the hosted zone.

 You'll have two records already created, which will be used to link the domain, but you'll need to make two additional documents.

-In your hosted zone, create a record, and from here, I recommend using the wizard preference, as it makes the instructions much easier to follow.
+In your hosted zone, you can create a record, and from here, I recommend using the wizard preference, since it makes the instructions much easier to follow.

 Choose the simple routing for your routing, then define the simple record.
 From here, all  you need to do is route the traffic to your IP address, your Elastic IP address.

-Now, create another record, choose simple routing, define the simple record, and from here in your record name, input "www" and your route traffic to your domain name, e.g. pickler.blog.
+Now, create another record, choose simple routing, define the simple record, and from here in your record name, input "www" and your route traffic to your domain name, e.g. pickler.
+Blog.

 And finally, to allow your website to be registered, you need to go back to namecheap.com, where you'll go to your profile, access your dashboard, head over to the domain list, press manage, and head over to nameservers.